mrspecht/mrspecht/README.md

 Hi there!

-I’m Andre Specht, an instructor and developer with over 10 years of experience helping adult learners build real-world skills through practical, engaging training.
+I’m Andre Specht, an Instructor and Developer with over 10 years of experience helping adult learners build real-world skills through practical, engaging training.
 I bring together a background in coding, instructional design, and a genuine passion for making complex topics easier to understand.
 Over the years,